fialovy/magic_fight/README.md

 when your character is the opponent.

-It is okay for your character to deal or take zero damage in a category, as long as everything still adds up to 10!
-In the former case, their list of spell choices should be empty.
+It is okay for your character to deal or take zero damage in a category, as long as everything still adds up to 10.
+In the former case, the list of spell choices should be empty.

 #### Optional character files

-You can create a character directory containing only `bio.txt` and `magic.json` and the game should work, but it's more fun when you also add (in the same directory, at the same level of the bio and magic, of course):
+You can create a character directory containing only `bio.txt` and `magic.json`, and the game should work.
+But it's more fun when you also add (in the same directory, at the same, flat level of the bio and magic):

 1. `taunts.json` - A JSON file containing things your character might say to the opponent on their turn.
 It should be structured like: